 This dish is usually prepared a day ahead of the occasion.
 Letting it rest overnight actually makes the flavor blend and taste so much better.
 Since I made a lot for just two people to eat, there was some leftover.
 I just left it on our countertop, in the same pot and covered with the lid as I do not have space left in the fridge, thinking it should be fine as it is not so warm anymore.
 Also my grandma, like a lot of people, in earlier years do not own a fridge and even if she did, the whole thing with her other menus for the Fiesta will not fit.

-- 1 Kilo pork shoulder, cut into 3-4 big chunks
+- 2 pounds pork shoulder - cut into 3-4 big chunks

 - 1 cup tomato sauce